rtCamp/Frappe-Manager/docs/deploy/transports.md

 ## Running fm in CI

-There is no dedicated CI integration or ready-made pipeline recipe yet.
-But fm has no special host requirements: it runs anywhere Docker and your SSH keys exist, including a CI runner.
+fm has no special host requirements: it runs anywhere Docker and your SSH keys exist, including a CI runner.
+For GitHub Actions there is an action in this repository that wraps the two commands below; the raw shape is worth reading first, because the action is only those commands with the arguments filled in.

 The shape is the same two commands, split across the two machines.
 Bake and push on the runner, then run the switch on the server that owns the bench: